 Open House is held at the beginning of each school year for Elementary and Middle School Students at both Tecumseh and Cook sites.
 At each Open House, both administrators and teachers go over expectations for each classroom.
-A PowerPoint presentation is given to Sixth-Eighth grade students on the first day of school on how to properly use an iPad.
-Fifth grade students visit each of the sixth grade classrooms in the spring and during the fall walk through prior to school starting in August.
+In the spring, third-grade students attend an orientation at the Cook Site.
+This allows them to meet teachers, tour the school with administrators and counselors, and ask questions about what to expect for the upcoming year.
+A PowerPoint presentation is given to Sixth Graders on the first day of school, teaching them how to use an iPad properly.
+Fifth-grade students visit each of the sixth-grade classrooms in the spring and, during the fall, walk through before school starts in August.